Top Doctor 2020

 Dr. Becker’s medical career began with her acceptance into the prestigious six year Honors Program in Medical Education at the University of Miami.
 This highly competitive program only accepts fifteen students a year and combines college and medical school into six intensive years of training.
 After receiving the Henry King Stanford academic scholarship, she graduated Cum Laude and with University Honors.
 While in medical school Dr. Becker became interested in cardiology.
 Despite the rigorous demands of medical school, she received grants from the American Heart Association and American Lung Association to perform research in the areas of critical care medicine and cardiology.
 In addition she served the community by training paramedics, firefighters, and civilians in the skills of basic life support and CPR.
-As a fourth year medical student Dr. Becker honed her teaching skills by instructing first year medical students the art of physical diagnosis.

 After completing a residency in Internal Medicine at the University of Maryland Hospital in Baltimore, she returned to Florida to finish her cardiology fellowship training at the University of Miami Miller School of Medicine/Jackson Memorial Hospital.
 She is Board Certified in Cardiology and a Fellow of the American College of Cardiology.
 In addition, she has been designated a Fellow of the American College of Physicians.
-She remains an active member of Florida Medical Association and the American Medical Association.